Published on: 11 June 2019 | Last updated: 15 February 2020

 You could also catch a train from the Borghetto train station.
-Turn left and cross over the river, when you get to a crossroads on the other side the station is straight ahead about 150 metres further on.
+Instead of turning right to cross the autostrada, turn left and cross over the river, and then, when you get to a crossroads on the other side the station is straight ahead, about 150 metres further on.

 Places to stay